Measuring and Mitigating Biases in Motor Insurance Pricing: Measuring fairness and biases

 \begin{definition}[$\mathrm{HGR}$] For two random variables $U$ and $V$ respectively with values in $\mathcal{U}$ and $\mathcal{V}$,

 where

-In our case, $U$ will be the sensitive attribute, and $V$ the premium (or one of its component). \end{definition}
+In our case, $U$ will be the sensitive attribute, and $V$ the premium (or one of its components). \end{definition}

 In the realm of fairness quantification, \cite{mary2019fairness} proposed the use of the $\mathrm{HGR}$ maximal correlation measure, and \cite{grary2022} explored its application in the insurance domain.
-However, obtaining the exact value of this metric is not straightforward, as it is defined in infinite-dimensional function spaces.
-Therefore, an approximation method, called HGR\_KDE, was introduced by \cite{mary2019fairness}.
-This approximation relies on a Gaussian kernel density estimation.
-Importantly, this estimator has been demonstrated to preserve the fundamental properties of the original $\mathrm{HGR}$ measure and delivers strong performance.
-Therefore, in this paper, one of the metrics utilized is the $\mathrm{HGR}$ maximal correlation, and we employ the implementation through HGR\_KDE, as recommended by its creators.
+However, obtaining the exact value of this metric is not straightforward, as it is defined in infinite-dimensional function spaces. \dcorr Several authors have used Witsenhausen’s linear algebra characterization (see \cite{Witsenhausen1975cost}) to compute the HGR.
+This measure can also be related to Kernel Based Nonlinear Canonical Analysis \cite{darolles2004kernel}.
+Therefore, \cite{mary2019fairness} combine kernel density estimation (KDE) (specifically a gaussian kernel) to these characterizations to obtain an approximation of the HGR, called HGR\_KDE. \fcorr Importantly, this estimator has been demonstrated to preserve the fundamental properties of the original $\mathrm{HGR}$ measure and delivers strong performance.
+Therefore, in this paper, one of the metrics utilized is the $\mathrm{HGR}$ maximal correlation, and we employ the implementation through HGR\_KDE, as recommended by its authors.